-The KIOXIA CM7-R Series E3.S SSD and DiskANN index performed better than a system memory-based index at various vector DB sizes with regards to queries per second (database throughput) and comparable recall performance for accuracy.
-Lowering overall system cost by utilizing fast storage devices and disk-based indexes, as opposed to expensive DRAM and a purely memory-based index, was also demonstrated without sacrificing performance.
+The KIOXIA CD8P-R Series E3.S SSD and DiskANN index performed better than a system memory-based index at various vector DB sizes with regards to queries per second (database throughput) and also delivered comparable recall performance for accuracy.
+Lowering the overall system cost by utilizing fast storage devices as opposed to expensive DRAM to support a disk-based index versus a purely memory-based index was also demonstrated without sacrificing on performance.
 These drives are well-suited to support vector DBs that use DiskANN vector indexes as showcased by the test results.
 System design and associated purchases can be altered so that less DRAM is required to run large vector DB datasets by storing the indexes on fast SSDs.

-KIOXIA CM7-R Series SSD Product Info
+KIOXIA CD8P-R Series SSD Product Info

-The latest generation KIOXIA CM7-R Series SSDs support the Enterprise and Datacenter Standard Form Factor (EDSFF) E3.S form factor which is compliant with the PCIe[®] 5.0 specification and the NVMe[TM] 2.0 protocol.
-The E3.S SSDs are available with 1 DWPD7 endurance and capacities up to 15.36 terabytes5 (TB).
-Additional features include a dual-port design for high availability applications, flash die failure protection to maintain reliability in case of a die failure and security options8.
+The KIOXIA CD8P-R Series SSD product line is data center-class and compliant with the PCIe[®] 5.0 specification and the NVMe[TM] 2.0 protocol.
+These SSDs are available in 2.5-inch7 and Enterprise and Datacenter Standard Form Factor (EDSFF) E3.S form factors.

-KIOXIA CM7 Series E3.S SSD10

-Performance Overview (single port (1x4) mode):
+For this performance brief, the KIOXIA CD8P-R Series E3.S SSD was used with 1 DWPD8 of endurance and a 7.68 terabyte5 (TB) capacity.
+The product series supports up to 30.72 TB capacity in the 2.5-inch format and up to 15.36 TB in the E3.S format with the following performance specifications9 (single port (1x4) mode):

-Sequential Read: up to 14,000 megabytes per second (MB/s); up to 13,000 MB/s for the 15.36 TB model

-Sequential Write: up to 6,750 MB/s; up to 5,300 MB/s for the 15.36 TB model

-Random Read: up to 2,700,000 input/output operations per second (IOPS); up to 2,000,000 IOPS for the 15.36 TB model

-Random Write: up to 310,000 IOPS; up to 260,000 IOPS for the 15.36 TB model
+Sequential Read: up to 12,000 megabytes per second (MB/s); includes the 15.36 TB model Sequential Write: up to 5,500 MB/s; up to 5,300 MB/s for the 15.36 TB model Random Read: up to 2,000,000 input/output operations per second (IOPS); includes the 15.36 TB model Random Write: up to 200,000 IOPS; includes the 15.36 TB model

-KIOXIA CM7 Series SSDs are also available for higher endurance mixed-use applications in both 2.5-inch9 and E3.S form factors, and include 3 DWPD endurance and capacities up to 12.8 TB.
+KIOXIA CD8P Series SSDs are also available for higher endurance mixed-use applications and include 3 DWPD endurance and capacities up to 12.8 TB.

-Additional KIOXIA CM7 Series SSD information is available here.
+Additional KIOXIA CD8P Series SSD information is available here.